 - Seal the container and place it in the fridge while you’re putting the rest of your sandwiches together.

-2. While the buns are toasting, place however many meatballs you’ll need for your sandwiches (I use about 5 per sandwich) in a bowl and pour over them just enough BBQ sauce to thoroughly cover each meatball.
-BBQ sauce is kind of like sunscreen – you want to apply liberally!
+- While the buns are toasting, place however many meatballs you’ll need for your sandwiches in a bowl and pour over them just enough barbecue sauce to thoroughly cover each meatball.

-3. Warm the BBQ-drenched meatballs in the microwave (or on the stove-top if you prefer).
+- Warm the barbecue-drenched meatballs in the microwave (or on the stove-top if you prefer).
 Place 5 or so meatballs on the bottom half of each bun.

-4. Top with the Sweet Miso Coleslaw and serve.
+- Top with the sweet miso coleslaw and serve.